redux-form/redux-form/examples/selectingFormValues/src/SelectingFormValues.md

 To run this example locally on your machine clone the `redux-form` repository, then `cd redux-form` to change to the repo directory, and run `npm install`.

-Then either run `npm run example:selectingFormValues` or manually run the following commands:
+Then run `npm run example:selectingFormValues` or manually run the following commands:
 ```
 cd ./examples/selectingFormValues